moop6535/llm-file-organizer/README.md

 ### Category Consolidation

-If the AI gets too creative with categories (looking at you, "Miscellaneous_Data_Files_Various"), FS Cleaner automatically consolidates similar categories into broader groups.
+If the AI gets too creative with categories (looking at you, "Miscellaneous_Data_Files_Various"), LLM File Organizer automatically consolidates similar categories into broader groups.

 ---